saxani/mmp310/README.md

-# MMP310: Intermedia Programming II
+# MMP310: Multimedia Programming II
 Syllabus, Class notes and assignments for MMP310 at BMCC